 The “Gap Total” row at the bottom sums up the skills gap for your entire team.
 In the example above, you can see leadership (315) and digital literacy (300) represent the biggest skills gaps.
 Note that emotional intelligence was rated as more important than digital literacy earlier (5 vs. 4), but the average competency rating for digital literacy on this team is much lower than that for emotional intelligence, which is why digital literacy represents a larger gap.

 The “Gap Total” column, on the other hand, sums up the gaps for each employee.
 In the example above, you can see Vision (117), War Machine (114), and Loki (113) need the most work.

 That’s it!
 You’ve done a skills gap analysis.

 Of course, finding a skills gap isn’t the same as filling a skills gap.
-Once you’ve finished your analysis, it’s time to use those results to inform your learning and hiring strategies moving forward.
+Once you’ve finished your analysis, it’s time to use those results to inform your learning and hiring strategies as you move forward.
 Here are just a few ways you can go about it:

 - Create or purchase new training content.
 If you have a learning management system (LMS), you can create or purchase courses dedicated to improving specific skills gaps.
 Many LMS vendors offer customers a course library with premade content for a large variety of skills.

 - Consider the contingent workforce.
-If there are certain hard skills that are going to be impossible to develop internally, consider hiring temporary or part-time workers with those skills to quickly shore up processes and complete projects that need immediate attention.
+If certain hard skills are impossible to develop internally, consider hiring temporary or part-time workers with those skills to quickly shore up processes and complete projects that need immediate attention.